 Sonia told me that, let alone die, their branches are growing.
-Despite the fact that branches are expensive - think mounting real estate
+Despite the fact that branches are expensive - think

-in which we were having this conversation.
+expanding the branch in which we were having this conversation.

 I then quoted her bank's nearest competitor's claim that 60% of its transactions were happening digitally and ribbed her by asking if her bank wasn't so successful with its digital banking initiatives.
 She shot back saying 90% of their transactions were